JuliaPlots/PlotlyJS.jl/docs/src/syncplots.md

 A `Plot` is a pure Julia object and doesn't interact with plotly.js by itself.
 This means that we can't view the actual plotly figure the data represents.

-To do that we need to link the `Plot` to one or more display frontends.
+To do that we need to link the `Plot` to one or more display front-ends.

-To actually connect to the display frontends we use the [WebIO.jl](https://github.com/JuliaGizmos/WebIO.jl) package.
+To actually connect to the display front-ends we use the [WebIO.jl](https://github.com/JuliaGizmos/WebIO.jl) package.
 Our interaction with WebIO is wrapped up in a type called `SyncPlot` that is defined as
 follows: